Sumerazam916/sql-datawarehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+🔗 Two-Part SQL Portfolio Project

+This end-to-end SQL project is divided into two connected repositories, covering the complete journey from raw data ingestion to business analysis and reporting.

+Part 1: SQL Data Warehouse

+The first part focuses on building a modern data warehouse using the Medallion Architecture.

+It includes:

+Loading raw CRM and ERP data into the Bronze Layer Cleaning and standardizing data in the Silver Layer Integrating multiple source systems
+Building fact and dimension tables in the Gold Layer Creating a business-ready star schema for analytics

+➡️ Explore the SQL Data Warehouse Project

+Part 2: SQL Data Analysis

+The second part uses the Gold Layer tables created in Project 1 to perform SQL-based business analysis.

+It includes:

+Database and dimension exploration
+Data quality and relationship checks
+Sales, customer and product KPIs
+Sales trend analysis
+Cumulative and year-over-year analysis
+Product performance analysis
+Customer segmentation
+Part-to-whole analysis
+Customer and product reporting views

+➡️ Explore the SQL Data Analysis Project

 ---
 ## 🏗️ Data Architecture